Adam-maz/CNNdock/README.md

 2. **Fps_estimator.ipynb** - Reference classifier based only on fingerprints.
 3. **CNNdock_maestro_plugin.py** - Python plugin for Maestro Schrodinger Suite (versions below 2024-4), used for taking screenshots of the workspace.
 4. **ChEMBL_parser.ipynb** - Code for parsing and initial preprocessing of chemical data to build the training dataset.
-5. **Example_dataset** - folder containing images of ligands after molecular docking, used to train the classifier.
+5. **Example_dataset** -  compressed folder (.zip) containing images of ligands after molecular docking, used to train the classifier.

 ---